 - R9.
-The EAC recommends that Council direct staff to review the current fees, securities, cash-in-lieu requirements, replacement values and quotas, and fines related to tree removal and replacements to ensure they are commensurate with best practices conducive to achieving the goals of maintaining and increasing the number of healthy trees and the amount of tree canopy in the City. - R10.
+The EAC recommends that Council direct staff to review the current fees, securities, replacement values and fines related to tree removal and replacements to ensure they are commensurate with best practices conducive to achieving the goals of maintaining and increasing the number of healthy trees and the amount of tree canopy in the City. - R10.
 The EAC recommends that Council direct staff to review the sufficiency of the methods and resources employed to ensure effective enforcement of Bylaw 1831 and Policy 611. - R11.
 Considering the central role played by private contractors in the management of trees on private property, the EAC recommends that staff maintain a record of contractors that contravene Bylaw 1831 or Policy 611 and take steps to ensure that such contractors are not hired by the City, that relevant fines are levied on them, and/or that their business licences are suspended or revoked.